teachen-ch/voty/docs/howto_datatypes.md

 const users = usersQuery.data?.users;
 ```

-And of you go.
+And off you go.
 Unless you forgot a step somewhere above.
 VSCode tends to need a reload quite often after generating the new types.

 ### Permissions